akveo/ngx-admin/README.md

 <a target="_blank" href="http://akveo.com/ng2-admin/">Live Demo</a>

 ## Angular 1.x version
- :point_right: Here you can find Angular 1.x based version: [Blur Admin](http://akveo.github.io/blur-admin/)
+Here you can find Angular 1.x based version: [Blur Admin](http://akveo.github.io/blur-admin/)

 ## Documentation
-:point_right: Installation, customization and other useful articles: https://akveo.github.io/ng2-admin/
+Installation, customization and other useful articles: https://akveo.github.io/ng2-admin/

 ## Based on
-:rocket: Angular 2, Bootstrap 4, Webpack and lots of awesome modules and plugins
+Angular 2, Bootstrap 4, Webpack and lots of awesome modules and plugins

 ## How can I support developers?
 - Star our GitHub repo :star: